' Vantage Credit Score Post-Bankruptcy - FL Law - Robert M. Geller

 VantageScores are used by lenders to help them determine the credit worthiness of a loan candidate.
 VantageScores range from 300 to 850.
 Your VantageScore takes into account your credit history from the three major credit bureaus and compiles that information into a single score.
 It evaluates one month of history, which is advantageous to those who are new to using credit.

-VantageScores also do not include collection accounts paid in full, which means your score improves a great deal when you pay off outstanding collection accounts.
+VantageScores also do not include collection accounts paid in full.
+This means your score improves a great deal when you pay off outstanding collection accounts.
 FICO calculates into your score accounts higher than $100, even if they have been paid in full.

 Monitoring Your Credit Score